JosephMW/Logic-Gates-Educational-Game/Documentation/TESTINGPLAN.md

 7. Ask further questions dependent on the participants experience.

-*Note: All questions posed were impartial and did not include any bias in their wording*
+*Note: All questions posed are impartial and do not include any bias in their wording*